Maddious/RiTA-DiscordBot/docs/index.md

 02. Auto Reverse translation for the auto function.
 03. `!t tasks #TargetChannel` Implementation.
 04. Introduction of a Streamlined Command Handler.
 (This will be done as a New Project)
+05. Accept "auto" as a language for Automatic detection and translation.

+## New in 1.2.1-\*
+* Minor Code changes
+* Active Test Branch
+* Various Security vulnerabilities fixed
+* Various Dev Dependencies Updated
+* Node V9 No longer supported

 ## New in 1.2.0-\*
 * No Code changes, just URL updates for New name of Bot